kovpas/BOString/README.md

 expansion;
 writingDirection;
 verticalGlyphForm;
+superscript; // OS X only
+cursor; // OS X only
+toolTip; // OS X only
+characterShape; // OS X only
+glyphInfo; // OS X only
+markedClauseSegment; // OS X only textAlternatives; // OS X only
 ````

 While making a string you can specify ranges for attributes either with a block-based syntax as in the example above: